Wichita Aero Commandos: Week 5: vs. Fort Riley

 The Fort Riley Centaurs took on the Commandos a week after defeating Wichita University, a game Bausch and Ronzani attended to analyze their upcoming opponent.
 In turn, Centaurs head coach Lieutenant Curry N. Vaughan and his staff had scouted the Commandos' first four games before attending the Randolph Field matchup a day after their Wichita University meeting.
 Bausch described the Centaurs' scouting of Wichita as granting them "the best of the deal.
 We did a lot of scoring against Randolph and used a lot of plays, while Fort Riley didn't uncover too much of their pet stuff."
-Much of Wichita's gameplanning focused on the Centaurs' running back Benny Sheridan, prompting Bausch to comment that "we'll have our hands full trying to stop him", along with opposing backs like ex-Georgia captain Bobby Nowell and former Bear Bobby Reale@; Riley also gained the services of star Green Bay Packers center Lt.
+Much of Wichita's gameplanning focused on the Centaurs' running back Benny Sheridan, prompting Bausch to comment that "we'll have our hands full trying to stop him", along with opposing backs like ex-Georgia captain Bobby Nowell and former Bear Bobby Reale.
+Riley also gained the services of star Green Bay Packers center Lt.
 Tom Greenfield who had just returned from playing with Major Robert Neyland's All-Eastern Army Team.
-Vaughan proclaimed Wichita had "a lot of stuff, but I think we have a footballl club strong enough to defeat them."
+Vaughan proclaimed Wichita had "a lot of stuff, but I think we have a football club strong enough to defeat them."

 After a scoreless first quarter, the Centaurs scored first on a seven-yard touchdown by Nowell to complete a 70-yard drive.
 Winford Johnson made a 20-yard field goal in the third quarter.
 Ronzani attempted to rally the offense in the fourth quarter, but one drive that reached Riley's red zone ended in a turnover on downs when his pass on fourth down was too low.
 Another Wichita offensive drive went as deep as the Centaurs' seven-yard line before being intercepted by Nelson Catlett.

 Fort Riley accumulated 190 rushing yards while Wichita had 166, and both teams had nine first downs gained via running plays.
 Despite the similar rushing stats, the Commandos threw two interceptions, lost a fumble, and turned the ball over on downs thrice.
 The physicality of the game resulted in Commandos guard Jim Finlay being hospitalized.